harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-03-20 Thu: Created [subgraph code](https://github.com/rikaa15/sonic-farm) to query distributed rewards for wS-USDC.e vfat [Farm Pool Contract](https://sonicscan.org/address/0xe879d0e44e6873cf4ab71686055a4f6817685f02), and 7-day window historical averages.
+Deployed to The Graph [here](https://thegraph.com/explorer/subgraphs/8AsovqeqdWaYKUNFLLpK1a1sKXbapQcuAKD5yHUhTCuT?view=Query&chain=arbitrum-one
+) but values seem off from "Weekly Rewards" displayed by vfat, looking into how they may be calculating it otherwise.

 2025-03-19 Wed: Created a subgraph for pool contract [here](https://thegraph.com/explorer/subgraphs/B8TYKy3qa6ycaKDmpkRzyqJbJzUe7yfKqeH7PcGSWPdu?view=Query&chain=arbitrum-one), and currently looking into how to subgraph a proxy contract to query for farm contract.
 The issue is, there seems to be some methods that query the reward for individual user or position but not a method for total rewards, currently investigating this.

 2025-03-18 Tue: Sync with Theo and Frank.
 Started working on Shadow incentives and looking into vfat tools.